Timesheets

 It’s also worth noting that across the board, most companies have a work-life balance at the core of their company culture, with many finishing early on Fridays and many having flexible start times.

-• What are the immigration requirements for IT jobs in Cayman?
+• What are the immigration requirements for offshore legal jobs?

 Cayman, BVI, and Bermuda require non-citizens to have work permits, which must be obtained by the employer based on a specific job.
 To gain a work permit for the Cayman Islands, candidates need to be an exact fit for the role they are applying for, so qualifications are essential, as are years of experience.